 Roadmap to version 4.0

-Fully integrate “In Air” data into data processing
+Fully integrate “In Air” data (when then pen is not in contact with the tablet) into data processing

 Update network components